Bachelor of Science Physics Degree

 Planned Upper Division Course Offerings

 Many upper division courses are offered every other year, so it is important for students to be aware of the current schedule of course offerings when planning their own schedules.
-The planned offerings for 2009-2012 are available here in pdf format.
+A list of all courses offered between fall 2015 and summer 2019 is available here in pdf format.